-Here is how I design and build to a budget;
+Here is How I Design and Build a Budget

-These sorts of things are the visual items that people will spot on an initial inspection: Ceiling Height, Flooring, Tiling in Wet Areas, Tap-wear, and Appliances that sort of thing, but its also important to consider SIZE, keep note of the amount of bedrooms, bathrooms and living areas, and the overall size of the dwelling Once I have an idea of what the market is doing and I have a block short listed or already purchased, I then sit down with a builder.
+These sorts of things are the visual items that people will spot on an initial inspection: Ceiling Height, Flooring, Tiling in Wet Areas, Tap-wear, and Appliances that sort of thing, but its also important to consider SIZE, keep note of the amount of bedrooms, bathrooms, and living areas, and the overall size of the dwelling Once I have an idea of what the market is doing and I have a block shortlisted or already purchased.

 The type of builder I work with are custom builders, not project builders.
-Thats not to say project builders are bad, they just don’t match my style of building as there is very little flexibility and transparency.
-In addition I like to work with a builder that has in-house design or a close relationship with a designer.
-To me this is critical for the next step of the process.
+That’s not to say project builders are bad, they just don’t match my style of building as there are very little flexibility and transparency.
+In addition, I like to work with a builder that has an in-house design or a close relationship with a designer.
+To me, this is critical for the next step of the process.

 Some of the design and building strategies I like to use include:

 Wall Stacking – if you’re building a 2 level home, wall stacking can make a big difference to the cost of the build.
-Look at it like this, if the upper level walls sit directly on top of lower level walls its a good chance it will be cheaper to build.
-This cost doesn’t change the value or appearance but can save thousands or dollars.
-Save money here to spend else where
+Look at it like this, if the upper-level walls sit directly on top of lower level walls it’s a good chance it will be cheaper to build.
+This cost doesn’t change the value or appearance but can save thousands of dollars.
+Save money here to spend elsewhere.

 Reduce the Need for Steel – put simply, timber is cheaper and easier to use than steel, so where possible tell the designer you want to limit the need for structural steel These strategies can assist with making the house 10% bigger for the same money, or saving you 10% on your dream design.

 I hope this has helped.
 If you have any questions or want to get your next renovation or build underway, call or email the team at Hot Property Buyers Agency to have a consultation and get the exciting process started.